"if we save one life, we save an entire universe."

 marvel's voices infinity comic (2022) #5, #10

-- aka "young avengers: paradox lost." the in-between issues all are centered around individual young avengers members, whether you choose to read them is up to you. (note: this is not in print, only available on the marvel unlimited app)
+- the in-between issues all are centered around individual young avengers members, whether you choose to read them is up to you but i would recommend it if you enjoy the team as a whole.

 exiles issue 12